Pasta 101 – 12 Tips

 Stir frequently and gently while water boils so that the pasta does not stick together.

-After drained, add pasta almost immediately into sauce.
+7. After srained, add pasta almost immediately into sauce.

 The idea is to get as much of the sauce clinging to the pasta as possible.
-Drain boiled pasta and place into sauce.
+Srain boiled pasta (no rinsing) and place into sauce.
 Toss together as quickly as possible.

 Have guests waiting at table during last minute of tossing.